NetApp Inc. (NTAP) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Primecap Management Company with over 28.0 million shares valued at $1.85 billion.
 The investor’s holdings represent 12.58% of the NTAP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Capital International Investors with 26.97 million shares valued at $1.79 billion to account for 12.11% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 24.8 million shares representing 11.14% and valued at over $1.64 billion, while Blackrock Inc. holds 7.65% of the shares totaling 17.04 million with a market value of $1.13 billion.

-NetApp Inc. (NASDAQ: NTAP) is 6.14% higher on its value in year-to-date trading and has touched a low of $34.66 and a high of $71.68 in the current 52-week trading range.
+NetApp Inc. (NASDAQ: NTAP) is 6.08% higher on its value in year-to-date trading and has touched a low of $36.99 and a high of $72.03 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NTAP stock was last observed hovering at around $71.16 in the last trading session, with the day’s loss setting it -0.85% off its average median price target of $75.00 for the next 12 months.
-It is also 29.69% off the consensus price target high of $100.00 offered by 26 analysts, but current levels are -40.62% lower than the price target low of $50.00 for the same period.
+The NTAP stock was last observed hovering at around $68.63 in the last trading session, with the day’s gains setting it 1.64% off its average median price target of $75.00 for the next 12 months.
+It is also 29.73% off the consensus price target high of $100.00 offered by 26 analysts, but current levels are -40.54% lower than the price target low of $50.00 for the same period.

-The stock witnessed a 3.03% loss in the last 1 month and extending the period to 3 months gives it a 12.23%, and is 3.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.76% over the week and 3.81% over the month.
+The stock witnessed a -1.82% loss in the last 1 month and extending the period to 3 months gives it a 6.18%, and is -0.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.12% over the week and 3.80% over the month.

 NetApp Inc. (NTAP) Analyst Forecasts